ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 To provide the most flexibility of configuration, different gaming protection rules can be set on different Additional IPs pointing to the same Bare Metal game server.
 Maximum number of such rules and available protection settings are defined on per-IP-address basis, but are specific to the particular Bare Metal game server generation behind.

-Differences may be observed between: the newer game servers (3rd gen. of game Bare Metal servers, 2024 release) and the older game servers (previous generations of game Bare Metal, usually seen as RISE-/SYS-GAME).
+Differences may be observed between: the newer game servers (3rd gen. of game Bare Metal servers, released in 2024) and the older game servers (previous generations of Bare Metal game, usually seen as RISE-/SYS-GAME).

 ##### Veryfying supported game protections